To apply for student financial aid from the federal government, including the Pell Grant and Stafford Loans,

 Your official transcripts from high school and all prior colleges must be submitted for this process.

-GATHER THE INFORMATION REQUIRED TO APPLY
+GATHER THE INFORMATION REQUIRED TO ENTER IN APPLICATION

 - Driver's license and social security card.